top of page

 by Christin Eve Cato

-(Licensing available soon.
+(Licensing available soon through Concord Theatricals.
 For script requests, please see contact info)

 Simmering between two Puerto Rican sisters is a family tension that finally comes to a boil.
 Forced to confront the reality of their father’s rapidly declining health, Renata and Caridad clash over cultural divides, unearth old wounds, and reveal long-buried secrets.
 As Caridad’s sancocho bubbles on the stove, will the two sisters reconcile their past resentments to face their uncertain futures – together?